wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-11-15-working-at-bbc-news.md

 We have an office library, and a (pretty generous) annual budget for purchasing new books.

+We run a _developer gathering_ every month where developers and testers from around the BBC give technical talks and open the floor to discussions.

+We run a _town hall_ every fortnight where people from all around BBC News (developers, testers, journalists, UXers, product owners, everyone!) give 5 minute lightning talks about what's going on in their world.

-There is a budget for attending events & conferences.
+There is a budget for attending external events & conferences.

 Most teams have a dedicated _learning day_ once every two weeks where everybody is encouraged to spend their time learning something new.

-On top of learning days, most managers will encourage you to dedicate at least a few days each month to learning and attending training courses.
+On top of learning days, most managers will encourage you to dedicate at least a few days each month to personal development.

 We have regular personal development reviews where your manager will recommend training courses and learning resources to help you achieve your personal goals.